 The objective of SCV is to enhance and empower the supply chain by making information easily accessible to each and every stakeholder, including customers.
 The integration of SCV tools or systems enables different supply chain divisions in an organization to acquire real-time and precise information regarding stock, orders, and deliveries in their incoming and outgoing networks.”

 Supply chain visibility doesn't begin or end with just the transportation of the product.
-One of the things that is often forgotten is that a huge amount of effort happens on the cargo procurement side.
+One of the things that are often forgotten is that a huge amount of effort happens on the cargo procurement side.
 Without procurement, the product would never make it to the sales floor.
 The procurement of cargo is complex and historically there has been a lack of accessible data to make it more efficient.

 According to a study that was carried out in June 2017, a mere 6 % of companies are able to offer SCV.
 While everyone wants to achieve it, there is still some way to go before companies can completely deliver full SCV.
 A 2017 survey of 623 supply chain professionals in 17 countries described their challenges with visibility: